 - If you have more audience/better targeting on Facebook, test your video ads on Facebook then use the best performing ones on Instagram

 Now that Instagram Stories ads are available, you have yet another way to reach potential users.

 Even though they’ve acquired YouTube a long time ago, it however took some time before they came up with a format for mobile app install ads.

-These TrueView ads appear before the video that a user wants to watch, with a “Skip” button that becomes available after 5s.
+These TrueView ads were appearing before the video that a user wants to watch, with a “Skip” button that becomes available after 5s.

 Below the video you can find the app icon, ratings and a call to action (Install button).
 When a user taps the Install button, an in-app App Store (or Google play store) screen appears to download the app directly from within the YouTube app.